emiruz/data-analysis-with-x/README.md

 of finance, so I was compelled to produce some examples for posterity.

+I'm also a fan of more specialised programming languages like Fortran, which I had just learned at the time of writing to give the [1BRC](https://github.com/emiruz/1brc) challenge a go.
+I was amazed by how easy it is to pick up and produce high performance code with, so I'm very excited to see what uses I can find for it.

-The common complaint is library support, so part of what I aim to show is that if you pay attention to what you're doing when performing analyses, there is often not much you need that you cannot write yourself quickly.
+The most buoyant turn-key eco-systems for ML and statistics are centred on Python, R and Julia.
+Outside of these, the common complaint is library support, so part of what I aim to show is that if we pay attention to what we are doing when writing algorithms and performing analyses, there is often not much we need that we cannot quickly write yourselves.

-More generally, I'll aim to show that given a few basic ingredients, we can effectively bootstrap outselves.
-I'll try to keep the lines of code and the Haskell vocabulary minimal whilst maintaining a reasonable performance.

 ## Contents

 [Sparse non-linear regression](uk-property/) -- A model
-to interpolate the price series for a UK property from public price paid data by setting up a large sparse non-linear regression. `regression`, `sparse`, `parameter-estimation`, `autodiff`, `optimisation`
+to interpolate the price series for a UK property from public price paid data by setting up a large sparse non-linear regression. `haskell`, `regression`, `sparse`, `parameter-estimation`, `autodiff`, `optimisation`

-[Jointly learning transformations and fitting a regression](joint-regression/) -- A 5 parameter non-linear pipeline composed of a two Yeo-Johnson transforms, a sigmoid function which bisects the model, and a linear regression.
-It is jointly fitted using "threshold accepting" annealing which is implemented herein. `feature-learning`, `regression`, `global-optimisation`, `parameter-estimation`.
+[Jointly learning transformations and fitting a regression](joint-regression/) -- A 5 parameter non-linear pipeline composed of a two Yeo-Johnson transforms, a sigmoid function (which bisects the model), and a linear regression.
+It is jointly fitted using "threshold accepting" annealing (implemented herein). `haskell`, `feature-learning`, `regression`, `global-optimisation`, `parameter-estimation`.

 Convolutional logistic regression -- Next up!
 Classification of digits from the
 [MNIST 1D](https://github.com/greydanus/mnist1d) dataset
-by jointly fitting convolutional filters and a logistic regression model without a neural network! `feature-learning`, `classification`, `autodiff`
+by jointly fitting convolutional filters and a logistic regression model using the thresholding accepting algorithm. `fortran`, `feature-learning`, `classification`, `autodiff`